livelihoods-and-landscapes/maplandscape/README.md

 # maplandscape

 ## Overview

 A package that provides functions for building [Shiny](https://shiny.rstudio.com) dashboard applications to explore and visualise spatial layers in GeoPackages.
-In particular, it focuses on providing browser-based tools for analysing data stored in QFieldCloud.
+In particular, it focuses on providing browser-based tools for analysing data stored in GeoPackages in QFieldCloud.

 A pre-built [Shiny](https://shiny.rstudio.com) application is provided with this package which uses these functions and provides tools for: